TommyJk99/Sito_Medium/README.md

 # Sito_Medium
-Copia sito Medium (flexbox e il resto)
+Medium website copy (flexbox and other stuff)